 Sun Country also set up feedback systems so passengers could share their experiences directly with management.
 That helped the airline catch problems early and adjust based on what customers actually wanted.
 The goal was to build long-term loyalty by consistently delivering a comfortable and affordable flying experience.

-The Allegiant Acquisition: What Comes Next
+The Allegiant Acquisition: Completed May 2026

 What is Sun Country Airlines?